Sohanur-Rahman642/openweatherpro/README.md

 <img src="images/permission.png" width="200"> &emsp; &emsp; <img src="images/data.png" width="200">

 #### I completed this project using MVVM (Model View Viewmodel) architechture.
+#### This project shows openweather data in a list & notify users before 5 minutes of rain
 ## Tasks I have completed so far:
 - Fetch location & openweather data based on the location periodically in an interval of 12 hours
 - Show the weather data in an android recycleview